j-truax/stryker/packages/stryker/README.md

 * `mutation score < low`: Danger!
 Reporters should color this in red.
 You're in danger!
 * `mutation score < break`: Error!
 Stryker will exit with exit code 1, indicating a build failure.
 No consequence for reporters, though.

-It is not allowed to only supply one value.
+It is not allowed to only supply one value of the values (it's all or nothing).
 However, `high` and `low` values can be the same, making sure colors are either red or green.
-Set `break` to `null` (default) to never let the process crash.
+Set `break` to `null` (default) to never let your build fail.

 #### Log level
 **Command line:** `--logLevel info`